Tom Gorman, the first of our Contemporary Poets, interviewed by Lauren Sherry

 Tom has contributed three poems to the England Remembered Book; ‘Normandy to Hampshire’, ‘Dorothy and David’ and ‘Nineteen Fourteen’.

-You can hear more from Tom here about Normandy to Hampshire and his other poems.
+You can hear the second part of Tom’s interview and more about Normandy to Hampshire and his other poems.

 Tom’s novel Underclass is published by Roundfire and is available to purchase online.